 I have the books.
 Now what?

-Have you ever sat in the middle of the floor feeling both excitement and utter anxiety over the piles of exciting brand new books surrounding you?
-If so, you’re not alone!
-What seemed like the perfect resource when building the curriculum order can become very overwhelming when you realize that you have to turn this wonderful resource into a real, practical teaching and learning tool for your homeschool setting.
+If this describes you, you’re not alone!
+What seemed like the perfect resource when building the curriculum order can become very overwhelming when you realize that you have to actually prepare for the homeschool year by turning these wonderful resources into a real, practical teaching and learning tools for your students.

 The solution is a four-letter word that might seem as intimidating as the resource: plan.